bbadzioch/461_site/index.md

 ## Homework

 Homework problems will be assigned every other week.
 You can collaborate on homework problems, but you must write solutions entirely on your own.
-Copying solutions from other students or any other sources is a violation of the UB academic integrity policy.
+Copying solutions from other students or form any other sources is a violation of the UB academic integrity policy and may result in academic sanctions (reduction of the course grade, course failure etc.).

-Homework assignments will be collected and returned through [Gradescope](https://www.gradescope.com){:target="_blank"}.

 ## Weekly digests

-Each week you will be asked to submit a short (2-3 sentences) writeup on your study from the previous week.
+Each week you will be asked to submit a short (a few sentences long sentences) writeup on your study from the previous week.
 For example, you can write:

 * what topics you have found interesting (or boring)
 * what topics you have found difficult (or easy)